horankev/sfislands/README.md

 The goal of `sfislands` is to make it easier to deal with geographic datasets which contain islands.
-These do not have to be “literal” islands but any situation where one or more discontiguous geographical units are present.
+These do not have to be “literal” islands but any situation where discontiguous geographical units are present.
 Such a situation can lead to two issues.
 Firstly, if unaddressed, the presence of such islands or exclaves can make certain types of contiguity-based modelling impossible.
 Secondly, just because two areas are separated by, say, a body of water, this does not mean